History of France: Coalitions formed against Napoleon

 Prussia joined Britain and Russia, thus forming the Fourth Coalition.
 Although the Coalition was joined by other allies, the French Empire was also not alone since it now had a complex network of allies and subject states.
 The largely outnumbered French army crushed the Prussian army at Jena-Auerstedt in 1806; Napoleon captured Berlin and went as far as Eastern Prussia.
 There the Russian Empire was defeated at the Battle of Friedland (14 June 1807).
 Peace was dictated in the Treaties of Tilsit, in which Russia had to join the Continental System, and Prussia handed half of its territories to France.
 The Duchy of Warsaw was formed over these territorial losses, and Polish troops entered the Grande Armée in significant numbers.

-In order to ruin the British economy, Napoleon set up the Continental System in 1807, and tried to prevent merchants across Europe from trading with British.
+In order to ruin the British economy, Napoleon set up the Continental System in 1807, and tried to prevent merchants across Europe from trading with Britain.
 The large amount of smuggling frustrated Napoleon, and did more harm to his economy than to his enemies'.

 Freed from his obligation in the east, Napoleon then went back to the west, as the French Empire was still at war with Britain.
 Only two countries remained neutral in the war: Sweden and Portugal, and Napoleon then looked toward the latter.
 In the Treaty of Fontainebleau (1807), a Franco-Spanish alliance against Portugal was sealed as Spain eyed Portuguese territories.
 French armies entered Spain in order to attack Portugal, but then seized Spanish fortresses and took over the kingdom by surprise.
 Joseph Bonaparte, Napoleon's brother, was made King of Spain after Charles IV abdicated.

 This occupation of the Iberian peninsula fueled local nationalism, and soon the Spanish and Portuguese fought the French using guerilla tactics, defeating the French forces at the Battle of Bailén (June and July 1808).
 Britain sent a short-lived ground support force to Portugal, and French forces evacuated Portugal as defined in the Convention of Sintra following the Allied victory at Vimeiro (21 August 1808).
 France only controlled Catalonia and Navarre and could have been definitely expelled from the Iberian peninsula had the Spanish armies attacked again, but the Spanish did not.